Software Workflow¶

 - G-code Sender

 - The g-code is just a list of instructions that define where the tool should go.
 The software used to “play” these instructions is the g-code sender and communicates with the controller.
-There are a number of options for this software.
-Most people have a personal preference along with it being well matched with your controller.
+There are a number of options for this software, if you are using the SKR Pro the LCD can act as the sender, or on the Jackpot CNC Controller the built in web interface is usually the sender.
+Either board can also be hardwared and traditional G-code senders can be used.

 - Controller